Abishethvarman/Object-Detection_Computer-vision/README.md

 My first image detection practice with the Tensorflow coco-ssd.
-This application is built with the help of[https://youtu.be/uTdUUpfA83s] this video initially.
+This application is built with the help of[https://youtu.be/uTdUUpfA83s](video) this video initially.
 Later I have developed in my own flows.

-If fyou ant to run in your machine.
+If you ant to run in your machine.

 1. Check your node and git versions near to the nearest stable version
 2. clone this repo by 'git clone <this page url>' in local machine cmd.